apache/cloudstack-www/README.md

 **Create a PR**
-* Confirm the changes appear correctly on your Github account.
+* Confirm the changes appear correctly on your GitHub account.
 * Create a Pull Request against `main` on the `https://github.com/apache/cloudstack-www` repository.

 ---